Grounds to Motion for a New Trial Under Penal Code 1181 PC

-Under CA PC 1181, the California Legislature has listed several circumstances that unfairly prejudice your right to a fair and impartial trial and can act as grounds for requesting an entirely new court proceeding in a motion for a new trial California.
+Under CA Penal Code 1181 PC, the California Legislature has listed several circumstances that unfairly prejudice your right to a fair and impartial trial and can act as grounds for requesting an entirely new court proceeding in a motion for a new trial California.
 Our attorneys at Wallin & Klarich explain how each of these grounds can be raised depending on the facts of your individual case.

-Motions for a New Trial California Jury misconduct
+Motions for a New Trial – Jury Misconduct

 All jury members are instructed by the court to follow procedural formalities and to abide by a certain code of conduct to insure that you are afforded a fair trial.
 A violation of these court mandated orders can serve as grounds for your motion for a new trial and a dismissal of your current criminal case.